wasp-lang/wasp/web/docs/getting-started.md

 :::info For Visual Studio Code

-If you are using VSCode, install our [Wasp language extention](https://marketplace.visualstudio.com/items?itemName=wasp-lang.wasp).
+If you are using VSCode, install our [Wasp language extension](https://marketplace.visualstudio.com/items?itemName=wasp-lang.wasp).

-The extension has the following features tailored to meet your development needs:
+The extension brings the following functionality:

 * Syntax highlighting for .wasp files
 * Snippets for .wasp files